Subtraction Fishing Action

 - Have students practice until they get to zero fish left on the plate.

-- Enrichment: Students who are ready for a bigger challenge may practice subtracting from 10 until they hit zero.
+- Students who are ready for a bigger challenge may practice subtracting from 10 until they hit zero.

 - Hand out Let's Practice Subtraction! and have students complete the worksheet independently.

 - Collect the worksheets and check for accuracy.

 - Call your class into a group and review subtraction using manipulatives.